Woongsik/findYourSport/README.md

 # FIND YOUR SPORTS
-This is a project using MERN enviroment (MongoDB, Express, React, Node)
+Deveoping a micro service that find your sport (MongoDB, Express, React, Node)

 ## Requirements